EigenDev/simbi/README.md

 $ meson install -C <build_dir>
 ```
 3) If `meson` detected `hip` or `cuda`, the install script will install both the cpu and gpu extensions into your system site-packages or `--user` site-packages depending on privileges.
 4) If all is well, we can test.
 To test, try running the example scripts provided.
-For example<br>
+For example
  ```bash
  $ ./examples/sod_test.py --nzones 512 --mode cpu --cfl 0.1 --bc outflow --tend 0.2
 ```